 This Roman springtime dish is a kind of cheesy pesto once eaten in honour of the Goddess Cybele, The Magna Mater (The Great Mother).
 And according to Ovid, Moretum descends from a time ancient people drank only pure milk and ate only “the herbs that the earth bore of its free will.”
 And as we’ll discover a little later on – it may have been the originator of pizza!

-Moretum was traditionally served during Megalesia, an April festival which began with a procession carrying the image or a statue of Cybele through the streets in a chariot drawn by lions, her sacred animals.
-Roman poet and philosopher Lucretius wrote “with bronze and silver they strew all the paths of her journey … and threw snow rose-blossoms over her.”
+Moretum was traditionally served during Megalesia, an April festival that began with a procession carrying the image or a statue of Cybele through the streets in a chariot drawn by lions, her sacred animals.
+Roman poet and philosopher Lucretius wrote “with bronze and silver they strew all the paths of her journey … and threw snow rose-blossoms over her.

-Megalesia feasts were inaugurated with a ritual at the Temple of the Magna Mater during which the Goddess was offered a dish made of white cheese pounded with simple herbs.
-And according to Ovid, Moretum was eaten during the golden age, “before humankind had to cultivate the earth to produce food” and was offered so that “the ancient goddess may know the ancient foods.”
+The Megalesia Feast was inaugurated with a ritual at the Temple of the Magna Mater during which the Goddess was offered a dish made of white cheese pounded with simple herbs.
+And according to Ovid, Cybele was the “Mother of the Gods” and Moretum was eaten during the golden age, “before humankind had to cultivate the earth to produce food”.
+It was offered during her festival and feast so that “the ancient goddess may know the ancient foods.”

 But the herb most often identified as an ingredient in Moretum is the extremely bitter herb rue and according to this article “its sharp bitter taste is the perfect counterbalance for the garlic and salt cheese.”